Everything you need to know about the 2017 postseason

 Home runs and strikeouts will matter

 There were more home runs than ever hit this season.
-There were also more strikeouts than ever.
+There also were more strikeouts than ever.
 We're going to see a lot of home runs and strikeouts in the postseason.
 Who does that favor?
 I don't know.
 You can't predict the postseason.
 But a few notes in this area:

 • When the Giants and Royals had success in the postseason, many attributed it to their ability to put the ball in play as low-strikeout teams.
 If you like that theory, then you should like the Astros and Indians, who rank 1-2 in lowest strikeout rate in the majors.
 The Astros' turnaround in this regard has been a big turnaround from 2015, when they made the playoffs with the second-highest strikeout rate in the majors.
 On the other hand, the Cubs had the second-highest strikeout rate of all playoff teams last year and won the World Series.